top of page

 FINDINGS

 Subject 3's product interaction was the quickest and smoothest.
-Most notably, the subject placed the product on the ground, and then lifted the body, rather than dropping the legs.
-This choice put her dominant hand in a swift position to direct the light towards the victim.
 For the final product, I adapted the affordances to encourage product operation in this manner.

 FINALIZED CONTRAINTS